 From our experience, there are intangible returns on working with a company over the course of a year that are harder to measure than revenue.
 These include:

-- Visibility and Rapport: Part of the difficulty in implementing a growth marketing strategy is garnering the support needed from internal staff and subject matter experts.
+- Visibility and Rapport: Part of the difficulty in implementing a profit center marketing strategy is garnering the support needed from internal staff and subject matter experts.
 Year One can involve a lot of introductions, conversations, and identifying who is responsible for (or knowledgeable about) what.
 Over the course of the year, the role of the strategic marketer and the company’s commitment to the program becomes clearer.
 This creates an advantage in Year Two, when increased outreach occurs and the marketing function becomes more integrated across the organization.

 - Knowing How Work Gets Done: It’s impossible to know the process behind building a marketing material for a company until you’ve done it.
 Over the course of the first year, a strategic marketer will play a role in creating many different types of materials (e.g., case studies, service sheets, blogs, infographics, social media posts).
 That first-hand knowledge means faster production and avoidance of pitfalls in Year Two.
 It also means better understanding of go-to resources and how to nudge stakeholders in the event of stalled progress.

 - Operational Awareness and Shorthand: Just as strategic marketers teach their clients about marketing, clients teach strategic marketers about their businesses.
 From our experience, this means learning about everything from internal acronyms, service definitions, and decision makers to sales processes, budget approvals, and priorities of leadership.